-26In one account, demand changed exogenously in the US at the time, which stimulated mechanisation.
-There, in contrast to Europe in general and Italy in particular, chewing was prevalent in the first part of the nineteenth century, but "the rapid urbanization of the late nineteenth century [changed the structure of demand and] gave cigarettes advantages over [...] chewing tobacco, [as] urban standards of decorum discouraged spitting, a necessary adjunct to tobacco chewing" (Tate, p.
+29In one account, demand changed exogenously in the US at the time, which stimulated mechanisation.
+There, in contrast to Europe in general and Italy in particular, chewing was prevalent in the first part of the Nineteenth century, but "the rapid urbanization of the late nineteenth century [changed the structure of demand and] gave cigarettes advantages over [...] chewing tobacco, [as] urban standards of decorum discouraged spitting, a necessary adjunct to tobacco chewing" (Tate 1999, p.
 17).
-A substantial monetary prize was offer to the inventor of a viable machine to manufacture cigarettes, which led to the patent of the Bonsack machine.